Kavish1294/Kavish1294/README.md

 I'm a Machine Learning Scientist, with a Physics Ph.D., specializing in building production ML systems on large‑scale experimental data, science‑informed ML modeling, and end‑to‑end data analysis pipelines. <br>

 ## About Me
-- Profession: Staff Scientist at a National Lab
+- Profession: Staff ML Scientist
-- Experience: 9 years
 - Education: BSc in Physics, PhD in Physics

 ## Skills